Crippling poverty and HIV and AIDS has led to the country’s low life expectancy of just 52 for men and 55 for women.

-Lesotho is one of the countries hardest hit by HIV, with the second highest HIV prevalence after Swaziland.1 HIV prevalence was 22.9% in 2013, which has risen slightly from 22% in 2005.1 An estimated 360,000 people are living with HIV in Lesotho and 16,000 died from AIDS-related illnesses in 2013.2 HIV incidence has declined marginally from 30,000 new infections in 2005 to 26,000 new infections in 2013.1

-Lesotho is a small country with a population of just over two million.5 High levels of poverty and inequality2 due to a struggling economy has left the country highly dependent on donors for financial support.7
+Lesotho is one of the countries hardest hit by HIV, with the second highest HIV prevalence after Swaziland.1 HIV prevalence was 22.7% in 2015, and has been around this level since 2005.2 An estimated 310,000 people were living with HIV in Lesotho and 18,000 died from AIDS-related illnesses in 2015.3.
+However, HIV incidence is declining, from 30,000 new infections in 2005 to 18,000 new infections in 2015.4 Lesotho is a small country with a population of just over two million.5 High levels of poverty and inequality6 due to a struggling economy have left the country highly dependent on donors for financial support.7

-Crippling poverty and HIV and AIDS has led to the country’s low life expectancy of just 49 years.3 This has resulted in a slow response to the HIV epidemic; although progress in some areas has been made, challenges remain.
+Crippling poverty and HIV and AIDS has led to the country’s low life expectancy of just 52 for men and 55 for women.8 This has resulted in a slow response to the HIV epidemic.
+Although progress has been made in some areas, challenges remain.

 Key affected populations and HIV in Lesotho

 There are a number of key affected populations in Lesotho.
 The Lesotho Global AIDS Response Country Progress Report highlights a number of these groups, including women and young girls, orphans and children, prison inmates and prison staff and men who have sex with men.

 Women are disproportionately affected by HIV and AIDS in Lesotho.
 Lesotho’s 2014 Demographic and Health Survey (LDHS) reports prevalence among women to have increased from 26% in 2004 to 30% in 2014, while prevalence among men has remained stable at 19% over the same period.9